ToolJet/ToolJet/docs/versioned_docs/version-1.x.x/data-sources/restapi.md

 ## Connection

-To add a new REST API datasource, click the Datasources manager icon on the left-sidebar of the app builder and click on the `Add datasource` button, then select REST API from the modal that pops up.
+To add a new REST API datasource, click the Datasources manager icon on the left-sidebar of the app builder and click on the `` button, then select REST API from the modal that pops up.
 Click on the 'Save' button to save the data source.

 <img class="screenshot-full" src="/img/datasource-reference/rest-api/rest-api.gif" alt="ToolJet - Data source - REST API" height="420"/>